 You may not be able to get away from wearing multiple hats, but at the very least, you can use this insight — as well as the suggestions above — to make your role as streamlined and stress-free as possible.

 What steps do you take to stay productive when juggling multiple roles?
 Leave us a note below with your suggestions.

-Mr. Miraglia, Senior Vice President of Global Sales at Savoya, is passionate about driving the growth of the Savoya brand among new clients and existing customers.
+Mr. Miraglia, Executive Vice President of Sales and Marketing at Savoya, is passionate about driving the growth of the Savoya brand among new clients and existing customers.
 His contributions answer common questions received by the Savoya team, in addition to providing travel management guidance for companies of all sizes.